 There remains little doubt that Sony was aware of these issues that the users of the PSVR had to face for a long time, and now, the company is out to redeem itself and to improve the VR experience.
 It was only last year that Sony applied for a patent aimed at reducing dizziness and nausea caused by VR.

 In addition to that, Sony also filed another VR-related patent in October 2020 which passed the patent licensing process by USPTO.
-As for the new patent, the new technology is geared to revolve around the concept of “allowing viewers to participate in virtual reality content.”
-Whenever a user uses VR, they will also be able to participate in the game.
+As for the new patent, the new technology is geared toward “allowing viewers to participate in virtual reality content.”
+Users will also be able to participate in the game whenever they use VR.
 Moreover, the participants can also make decisions for the players through the “audience” devices which probably refer to mobile devices.